ventus-ag/documentation/content/products/networking/floating-ips.md

   - [Delete Floating IP](#delete-floating-ip)

 ## Floating IPs page
-To get to the *Floating IPs page*, select the **Storage** from the VIRTUAL DATACENTER block in the *side-bar menu* and click the **Floating IPs TAB:**
+To get to the *Floating IPs page*, select the **Networking** from the VIRTUAL DATACENTER block in the *side-bar menu* and click the **Floating IPs TAB:**
 ![](../../../assets/images/networks/net-1.png?width=15pc&classes=border,shadow)
 ![](../../../assets/images/networks/net-2.png?width=20pc&classes=border,shadow)

-On this page you can find all Floating IPs created in the current Project, with their *Headers*, *Create button*, *Search bar* and *Actions icon*, which opens a list of available management actions for the selected Network:
+On this page you can find all Floating IPs created in the current Project, with the *Create button*, *Search bar* and *Actions icon*, which opens a list of available management actions for the selected Network:
 ![](../../../assets/images/networks/net-3.png?classes=border,shadow)

 **Actions** icon opens the next list of available management actions for the selected Floating IP: